Robust Path Following Control for Vehicles with Uncertain Steering Resistance Using Model Error Compensation: Simulation

-From Tab.\,\ref{table:robustness1}, it can be observed that the following error is minimized when $C=C_{M}$ and increases as the parameter ratio $C/C_{M}$ deviates from unity.
+From Table\,\ref{table:robustness1}, it can be observed that the following error is minimized when $C=C_{M}$ and increases as the parameter ratio $C/C_{M}$ deviates from unity.
 This trend is observed for both methods; however, the increase in error is more pronounced in the conventional method.
 In contrast, the proposed method suppresses the increase in following error under parameter mismatch.
 Based on these results, the proposed method maintains relatively good tracking performance within the range $0.75\leq C/C_{M}\leq1.25$, while the performance gradually degrades beyond this range.
-Furthermore, when the parameter mismatch becomes large, the proposed method also exhibits performance degradation and may show divergence behavior in extreme cases.
-Although a rigorous stability analysis is not conducted in this study, these numerical observations suggest a practically useful range of parameter mismatch under the tested conditions.
+Furthermore, when the parameter mismatch becomes large, the proposed method also exhibits gradual performance degradation, although its tracking error remained bounded over the entire tested range.
+Although a rigorous stability analysis is not conducted in this study, these numerical observations provide practical insight into the allowable range of parameter mismatch for the proposed method.